 A student I was working with once told me it’s like a wall that his body does not want to go through.
 But when he does “break it down” it feels uncomfortable.

-Crossing Midline Difficulties Impacts Your Kiddos Self Care Skills
+How does Crossing Midline Difficulties Impact Your Kiddos Self Care Skills?

 Without being able to cross midline easily, self care tasks become harder to do.
 They also often will take longer to complete.
 Kids will use inefficient methods in order to get the task done.